-Of the 10 phases, and their affirmations, Number 9 is both the hardest and easiest for me to achieve or experience.
-Hardest, in that the few moments I've experienced the "dissolving" and connection with all things, all have been fleeting at best.
-I've felt them during certain meditations, often during a period of fasting or deep inner work.
-But then again, I (and you too) experience this 9th phase every day, or I should say: every night.
+Of the 10 phases, and their mind-focus affirmations, Number 9 is both the hardest and easiest for me to "get."
+Hardest, because the few moments I've sensed a dissolving and mystical connection with all things have been fleeting at best.
+I've felt them during certain meditations, often during a period of fasting or inner work.
+But then again, I (and you too) experience this 9th phase every day, or I should say, every night.

 For it's when we fall asleep that our whole outer world dissolves.
 Sometimes I experience the process consciously, such as with a guided meditation that encourages sleep.
-(The apps "Calm" and "10 % Happier" both have good ones.)
-Drifting in and out of what some call "consensus reality," and witnessing dreamlike images beginning to appear, or "hearing" someone speak, again as if in a dream.
+(The apps "Calm" and "10 % Happier" both have good guided meditations.)
+Drifting in and out of what some call "consensus reality," and witnessing dreamlike images beginning to appear, or hearing someone speak, again as if in a dream.
 Once fully asleep, every physical and mental activity switches over to autopilot, and I seldom know where sleep is going to take me.
 And more often than not, I have no memory of the night's journeys.
-This is not the same experience Jahnke and other Qigong masters refer to, but it's pretty close.
+This is not the same experience Jahnke and other Qigong masters are referring to in the dissolve phase, but it's pretty close.
 During sleep, I've completely "dissolved" into the only thing I can be: Being.

-Sleep is also now taking its proper "center stage" role in both health and creativity.
+Sleep is also now taking its proper center stage role in both health and creativity.
 We hear about it all the time.
-Matthew Walker's Why We Sleep, published in 2017, is still selling well and featured in articles, podcasts, and news shows.
+Matthew Walker's Why We Sleep, published in 2017, is still selling well and is featured in articles, podcasts, and news shows.
 We still don't know what dreams are, what purpose they serve, or exactly why we go into the different stages of sleep (light, REM, deep).
 But we all know how much better we feel after a good night's sleep.

 Sometimes the Qigong exercises Jahke and San Bao practice lead me into a state where I feel glimpses of deep connection, a "oneness" with all that's in and around me, and, fleeting as those glimpses may be, they offer a hint of the "dissolving" this Phase describes.
-And as things disslove, problems can be easier to solve.
-If creation is generating "something from nothing," then doesn't it makes sense to get at least close "nothing" in order to let the "something" arise?
+And as things dissolve, problems can be easier to solve.
+If creation is generating "something from nothing," then doesn't it makes sense to get closer to "nothing" in order to let the "something" arise?